usdot-jpo-ode/jpo-cvmanager/services/intersection-api/README.md

 6. Select the read:packages scope.
 7. Click "Generate token" and copy the token.
 8. Set this token as the MAVEN_GITHUB_TOKEN environment variable in the .env file (root and ./services/intersection-api/.env)
+9. For local development:
-9. Create a copy of [settings.xml](jpo-conflictvisualizer-api/settings.xml) and save it to `~/.m2/settings.xml`
+   1. Create a copy of [settings.xml](api/settings.xml) and save it to `~/.m2/settings.xml`
-10. Update the variables in your `~/.m2/settings.xml` with the token value and target usdot-jpo-ode organization.
+   2. Update the variables in your `~/.m2/settings.xml` with the token value and target usdot-jpo-ode organization.
 Here is an example filled in `settings.xml` file:

 ```XML
 <?xml version="1.0" encoding="UTF-8"?>